How to Become an Electrician: 6 Basic Steps to Journeyman Status

 - Master electrician: Accumulate 12,000 hours of supervised on-the-job training as directed by an already-licensed master electrician, maintain a journeyman license for a minimum of two years, and pass the appropriate exam

 Again, not all states require licensure.
-But it is essential to contact your state, as well as the towns and cities that you want to work in, to find out what the requirements actually are for you.
-Discover how to become a certified electrician in your region by using an online resource such as Next Insurance's list of state licensing requirements.
+But it is essential to contact your state and the towns and cities you want to work in to determine your requirements.
+Discover how to become a certified electrician in your region by accessing the tool on The National Occupational Licensing Database website.

 How Hard Is It to Become an Electrician?

-Like any other career pursuit, becoming part of the electrical trade can feel a little challenging at times.
+Like any other career pursuit, becoming part of the electrical trade can sometimes feel a little challenging.
 But it can also be a lot of fun.
 After all, electrician training involves using your hands as well as your mind.
 In this skilled trade, it's almost impossible to feel bored—especially when you're still learning something new every day.

 Plus, you'll probably have a lot of support throughout your training.
-And you'll begin slowly, gradually developing your skills and understanding of the trade over time.
-So becoming an electrician may not be nearly as challenging as you may think.
+And you'll begin slowly developing your skills and understanding of the trade over time.
+So, becoming an electrician may not be nearly as challenging as you may think.

-However, not everyone puts in the required work or stays consistently committed.
+However, not everyone puts in the necessary work or stays consistently committed.
 As a result, they may not be able to earn their license on the first try.
-So you'll need to study and practice on a regular basis in order to move ahead and attain your goal of becoming a licensed journeyperson electrician.
+So you'll need to study and practice regularly to move ahead and attain your goal of becoming a licensed journeyperson electrician.
 But if you commit to the journey and stay focused, then you may just exceed your own expectations.

 How Much Does It Cost to Become an Electrician?

 The cost of becoming an electrician varies enormously.
-Pre-apprenticeship training at a trade school costs anywhere from $5,000 to $20,000 or more, but there are many ways to bring those costs down with scholarships, grants, and other types of financial aid.
+According to the U.S. Department of Education, in the 2020-21 school year, the cost of pre-apprenticeship training at a trade school ranged from $349 to $43,435 or more.
+There are many ways to bring those costs down with scholarships, grants, and other types of financial aid.

-Apprenticeship fees can run between about $400 and $1,000 per year.
+Apprenticeship fees can be charged per year.
 However, many apprentices have their tuition paid by their employer, so you may not be out of pocket for these expenses.
 Plus, you earn a wage while you complete your training.

 What Is a Typical Electrician Salary?

-People in the electrical trade often earn good incomes in exchange for ensuring that our homes, schools, businesses, and industrial buildings stay safely powered.
+People in the electrical trade often earn good incomes to ensure that our homes, schools, businesses, and industrial buildings stay safely powered.
 Electrician earnings, however, usually come in the form of hourly wages as opposed to yearly salaries.
-According to the Bureau of Labor Statistics, in 2020, the median hourly wage of electricians in the U.S. was $27.36, which means electricians make about $56,900 a year for full-time work.
-Some electricians eventually earn pay as high as $47.46 or more per hour.
+According to the Bureau of Labor Statistics, the median hourly wage of electricians in the U.S. was $28.87, which means electricians make about $60,040 a year for full-time work.** Some electricians eventually earn pay as high as $47.98 or more per hour.

 Of course, pay often varies significantly from region to region.
-For example, the highest average wages in the nation were in Illinois, New York, Hawaii, the District of Columbia, and Oregon.
-In those regions, the average pay ranged from $36.56 per hour to $39.52 per hour.
+For example, the highest average wages in the nation were in Illinois, New York, Oregon, Alaska, and New Jersey.
+In those regions, the average pay ranged from $38.43 per hour to $39.97 per hour.

-Also, keep in mind that as an electrician apprentice, you make about 70 percent of a journeyman electrician's wage to start.
+Also, keep in mind that as an electrician apprentice, you make about half of a fully qualified electrician's wage to start.
 As you acquire more skills and expertise, you gradually earn pay raises.
-PayScale says beginner apprentices typically make $14.34 an hour.